Jaygeepd/tripscribe/README.md

 ## MVP
 - User account Creation
-- Journey Creation
+- Trip Creation
-- Adding City to the Journey
+- Adding City to the Trip
 - Adding Locations to City
 - Attach review to city and location
-- Add photos to city and location
-- User can share a journey with someone else (Being a user not required maybe)
+- User can share a trip with someone else (Being a user not required maybe)

 ## Stretch Goals 1 - Basic Social Media
 - Social media aspect allowing users to add others to a friend's list from where they can see all their trips